Wondering how to invest in iron ore? Here’s a brief overview of the market, including supply and demand dynamics and

 Iron is one of the Earth’s most abundant elements, and, because of its strength and low cost, it has many applications.
-That said, the metal’s top use by far is in the production of steel, a key material in the world today.
+The metal’s top use by far is in the production of steel, a key material in the world today.

 Rocks and minerals from which iron can be economically extracted are called iron ores.
 These ores are usually rich in iron oxide and come in a range of colors.
 The iron in such ores is usually found in the form of magnetite or hematite, but can also be found in other forms.

 Obtaining iron from iron ore is a complex process, and companies that mine iron ore tend to sell the material they mine as it is.
 Prices for iron ore have suffered in recent years, but some investors remain optimistic about iron ore and wonder how they can enter the market to benefit from its advantages.
 Read on to learn more about the space and how to start investing in the metal.

 Investing in iron ore: Supply and demand

 Australia is the largest producer of iron ore by far, with Western Australia’s Pilbara region being a notable hotspot for the commodity.
 Its output came in at 900 million metric tons (MT) of usable iron ore in 2018, or 560 million MT of iron content, says the US Geological Survey’s most recent report on iron ore.